 If you’ve noticed several of these issues in your own life, it might be time to start considering breast reduction surgery.
 Not only will breast reduction surgery alleviate many or all of the issues listed above, but it can also actually boost your self-esteem and make you more able to live the healthy, happy life you want.

-Breasts that are too large to allow you to exercise regularly, sleep a full eight hours every night, and move around every day without chronic pain and discomfort are causing real problems in your life.
+Large breasts that are too big to allow you to exercise regularly, sleep a full eight hours every night, and move around every day without chronic pain and discomfort are causing real problems in your life.
 For many, it’s not simply a matter of aesthetics and wanting to look nice.

 On the other hand, it’s okay to want to be proud of your appearance too.
-Shaping your breasts in a way that pleases you and makes you feel confident about your body is something special you can do for your future.
+Shaping the remaining breast tissue in a way that pleases you and makes you feel confident about your body is something special you can do for your future.

 Are you considering breast reduction surgery?
 Dr. David Sieber is one of the leading plastic and reconstructive surgeons throughout the San Francisco Bay Area.
-He is double board-certified and has vast experience performing both breast reduction surgeries and breast lift surgeries for his patients.
+He is a double board-certified plastic surgeon and has vast experience performing both breast reduction surgeries and breast lift surgeries for his patients.